 In 1807, the British decided enough was enough, and sent a fleet of warships.
 They sailed through the straight without incident, sailed on to Copenhagen and started lobbing cannon balls of their own to make their feelings known.

 This ball became embedded in the wall, and has been there ever since.
-But although clearly visible, it is also a 'hidden gem.'
+But although clearly visible, it is 'hidden in plain sight.'
 In fact, most natives of Copenhagen have no idea about this cannon ball's existence.
-It is slightly above the normal sight line, so thousands of people walk past it every day, where it remains hidden in plain sight.
+It is slightly above the normal sight line, so thousands of people walk past it every day without without ever noticing.

 And in case you're curious, the Danes decided to reduce the tax on British ships to zero.